 However, said directors may opt to file an income tax return.
 In the scope of an individual income tax return, tax is assessed pursuant to progressive income tax rates.
-The opportunity to apply for the income tax return has to be considered on a case-by-case basis.
+Whether a director should file an annual income tax return should be considered on a case-by-case basis.